HOW LONG DO YOU HAVE TO MAKE A GOOD IMPRESSION?

 We are advised what to wear; how to answer questions from a panel, including all of them in our responses.

-They know little more than your first name, if that.
-PLEASE DO NOT think your CV has been read carefully, noting impressive accomplishments or excellent exam results.
+They may know little more than your first name, if that.
+PLEASE DO NOT think your CV has been read carefully, noting impressive accomplishments, experiences, or excellent exam

-Prospective Employers / University / Society / Interview Panellists ~ MAKE SNAP CHARACTER DECISIONS in HALF A SECOND!
+Prospective Employers / University / Society / Interview Panellists MAKE SNAP CHARACTER DECISIONS in HALF

 HAVING SWALLOWED THIS SCARY INFORMATION